Skip to main content

 If you discover a DTN inflator in your vehicle, you should report it to the following authorities:

-NHTSA has alerted the auto repair industry to be on the lookout for these dangerous inflators and to notify NHTSA immediately with any additional information they may have about these substandard inflators.
+NHTSA has alerted the auto repair industry to be on the lookout for these dangerous inflators and to notify NHTSA immediately with any additional information they may have about these inflators.

 Frequently Asked Questions